Hello beautiful people,

 Your best is more than enough

-In the end the only person you have to please is yourself, and you do not have to drive yourself insane trying to build Rome in a day.
+In the end, the only person you have to please is yourself.
+You do not have to drive yourself insane trying to build Rome in a day.
 You have to learn to love yourself 110 percent and know that you do not have to impress anyone.
 You are more than enough.
 More than your past and no one can limit you except for yourself.